Tuttotorna/OMNIA-VALIDATION/docs/TEMPORAL_COLLAPSE_LEVEL_3_INDEX_V0.md

 The current strongest separate-generator result is v5.

+The current strongest declared external-source result is v6.

-Level 3 v5 separated STABLE, DRIFT, CRITICAL, and COLLAPSE regimes over separately generated raw ordered trajectory records using visible signals, explicit thresholds, source labels, independence method labels, and inspectable transition evidence.
+Level 3 v6 separated STABLE, DRIFT, CRITICAL, and COLLAPSE regimes over declared external-source raw ordered trajectory records using visible signals, explicit thresholds, source labels, independence method labels, and inspectable transition evidence.

-v5 is stronger than v4, but it does not prove absolute external independence.
+v6 is stronger than v5 as a declared source-boundary step, but it is not external_source_verified.
 ```

 This is bounded, reproducible, and falsifiable.